-After the Österreichring is completed, it immediately became notorious due to a Formula 1 race that didn’t count for the world championship.
-Jo Siffert and Kurt Ahrens both win for Porsche in 1969.
+After the Österreichring was completed, it immediately became notorious due to a Formula 1 race that didn’t count for the world championship.
+Jo Siffert and Kurt Ahrens both won for Porsche in 1969.
 The race was a success and in 1970 it immediately got a place on the official Formula 1 calendar.

-In 1970 Jacky Ickx is the first winner of the Austrian Grand Prix for Ferrari.
-In 1971 the circuits has its black chapter when Mark Donohue dies during a free practice session.
-Donohue loses control over his March and in his crash a marshal is also killed instantly.
-At first sight Donohue seems to be okay, but he died at the hospital from an internal bleeding in his head.
+In 1970 Jacky Ickx became the first winner of the Austrian Grand Prix for Ferrari.
+In 1971 the circuits had its darkest chapter when Mark Donohue died during a free practice session.
+Donohue lost control of his March and in his crash, a marshal was also killed instantly.
+At first sight, Donohue seemed to be okay, but he died at the hospital from internal bleeding.

 Alain Prost is the man in Spielberg

-Despite the tragic death, the Grand Prix of that year still continues and the Österreichring will remain on the calendar until 1987.
-In the meantime the Swiss driver Jo Siffert now manages to win the official variant, but there are also bigger names on the podium in Spielberg.
-Emerson Fittipaldi wins in 1972, Carlos Reutemann in 1974 and Alan Jones twice in 1977 and 1979.
+Despite the tragic death, the Grand Prix of that year continued and the Österreichring remained on the calendar until 1987.
+In the meantime, the Swiss driver Jo Siffert managed to win the official version, but there are also bigger names on the podium in Spielberg.
+Emerson Fittipaldi won in 1972, Carlos Reutemann in 1974 and Alan Jones twice in 1977 and 1979.

 However, the record holder on the circuit in Spielberg is still Alain Prost.
 The Frenchman won in his McLaren three times the race between 1983 and 1986, in which he was only beaten once by home hero Niki Lauda.
 This makes Lauda the only Austrian to this day who managed to win his home race in an official Formula 1 championship.